11 MIN READ

 With the rise of public corporations, corporate governance was born.
 People at the highest levels of organizations were made accountable to a group of elected representatives: the board of directors.
 The board became the head of the organization – responsible for hiring professional managers to run the company, overseeing the corporate systems, and protecting investors' interests.

 This system of representation is the basis of corporate governance – the system by which organizations are directed and controlled today.

 In the modern world, corporate governance protects more than investors' interests.
 It also represents the public interest, through environmental and social standards and practices.
 Post-Enron, the United States government passed the Sarbanes-Oxley Act (SOX) in 2002, to help prevent similar corporate catastrophes in future.
-And recent financial crises in the US and United Kingdom have created an even stricter regulatory environment.
+And recent financial crises in the U.S. and the U.K. have created an even stricter regulatory environment.

 Now, more than ever, there's an increasing emphasis on improving corporate processes, accountabilities, and controls – all in an effort to decrease abuses of power, and increase the integrity of decision making within corporations.
 This is part of a more general trend toward more openness and accountability for all organizations in the public and private sector.

 Corporate governance is a major factor in overall organizational health and sustainability because it does the following: